ceph/ceph/doc/dev/zoned-storage.rst

 term goal is to support ZNS SSDs, as they become available, as well as overwrite workloads.

 The first patch in these series enables writing data to HM-SMR drives.
+The second patch will introduce ZonedFreelistManger, a FreelistManager implementation that passes enough information to ZonedAllocator to correctly initialize state of zones.
+We have to introduce a new FreelistManager implementation because with zoned devices a region of disk can be in three states (empty, used, and stale), whereas current BitmapFreelistManager tracks only two states (empty and used).
+It is not possible to accurately initialize the state of zones in ZonedAllocator by tracking only two states.
+The third planned patch will introduce a rudimentary cleaner to form a baseline for further research.

-Upcoming patches will introduce a rudimentary cleaner to form a baseline for further research.
-Currently we can perform basic RADOS benchmarks on HM-SMR drives, as can be seen below.
+Currently we can perform basic RADOS benchmarks on an OSD running on an HM-SMR drives, restart the OSD, and read the written data, as can be seen below.

 Please contact Abutalib Aghayev <agayev@cs.cmu.edu> for questions.